 - If the student is found responsible, prior violations may be used in determining the sanction(s) to be applied.
 The AI coordinator contacts the OSC to determine whether prior violations are on record and provides any information to the AI Committee prior to sanctioning.
 The committee may maintain, increase, or decrease the proposed sanction(s) based on this information.

-- The decision by the AI Committee regarding the violation and the academic sanction(s) will be final and imposed by the SON; recommended disciplinary sanctions are forwarded to OSC for sanctioning.
+- The decision by the AI Committee regarding the violation and the academic sanction(s) will be final and imposed by the College of Nursing; recommended disciplinary sanctions are forwarded to OSC for sanctioning.

 - The chair of the committee will write the final report, including (1) the accusation, (2) a summary of accepted testimony, (3) evidence leading to the decision as supported by fact finding, and (4) the committee’s decision, sanction(s), and rationale(s), accompanied by the documentation.
 The AI Coordinator will send the report to the student, the faculty member, and the OSC within three business days.

-- No records are kept in the SON.
+- No records are kept in the college.